F-Joubert/pdf-to-png/README.md

 Merges multiple pages into single image file.

+Press `Control+C` or close the command prompt/terminal to stop the application.

 ## Settings
 - Change monitored directory in config.ini
   - Enter absolute path of directory you want to monitor. "." will use the directory the app is located in.